open-contracting/cardinal-rs/docs/cli/indicators/index.md

           process as JSON text

 Options:
-  -c, --count
-          Print the number of OCIDs with results
+  -s, --settings <SETTINGS>
+          The path to the settings file

   -v, --verbose...
           Increase verbosity

-  -s, --settings <SETTINGS>
-          The path to the settings file
+  -c, --count
+          Print the number of results per group to standard error

+      --no-meta
+          Exclude the "Meta" key from the results object

   -h, --help
           Print help (see a summary with '-h')